 The factors that influence your decision will vary, but the end result will be the same: making sure your company remains flexible in the future.

-2. Migrations Can Go Wrong
+2. Migrating Data to the Cloud Can Go Wrong

 As simple as that sounds, there are huge tasks involved in carrying out such a migration, and chief among them is data migration.
 Everything stored on-prem now has to be uploaded to the cloud.
 This will alter everything about how you business has operated, and also put all of that at risk.